habi/TOMCAT/README.md

 ## snippets
 These are small chunks of code (like gists) to use for various useful tasks at the beamline.
-Some of the snippets (for convience will be left on gist with hard links in the readme).
+Some of the snippets (for convience) will be left on gist with hard links in the [README](README.md).

 ### Touch, Reconstruct, Compress, and Send via Email (https://gist.github.com/kmader/451d84937014b75368db)
 These scripts can be used to touch (prevent deletion), perform reconstruction (using standard parameters), compress (into a single tar archive with up to 10x size improvements), and send using the Cifex system of ETH (up to 300GB/day, requires ETH login for sender but not reciever).